How to Weatherproof Your Patio for Winter

 Patio furniture made from wrought iron should likely be moved indoors during winter months.
 This material may rust, which can cause the furniture to look unsightly or weaken.

-Store your cushions.
+Store your cushions and pillows.

-Removing outdoor cushions and storing them in a shed, garage, or weatherproof storage box is the best way to protect them from harsh winter weather that will cause damage, mildew, and staining or fading.
+Removing outdoor cushions and pillows and storing them in a shed, garage, or weatherproof storage box is the best way to protect them from harsh winter weather that will cause damage, mildew, and staining or fading.
 If you can’t remove your cushions or bring them inside, cover them tightly with a tarp or plastic sheet to protect them as much as possible.

 As you prepare your home for cold weather, don’t forget your outdoor space.
 These quick tips to weatherproof your patio for winter can help you stay worry-free when spring comes and it’s time to get outside again!